 Hello travelers!
 For Labor Day weekend 2014, I took a trip to Memphis, TN with my husband and best friend, two of my favorite people to hang out with.
-I couldn’t wait to leave town again, especially after returning from Italy…it seems like I was so antsy to get away and have another break from life and work.
+I couldn’t wait to leave town again, especially after returning from Italy that summer…it seems like I was so antsy to get away and have another break from life and work.
 We were trying to pick a place that was only a few hours away and that we haven’t been to a dozen times, like Dallas, so my husband chose Memphis.

 What to eat…

 The first thing we did when we got there was eat BBQ, of course!
 We didn’t have enough meals in 3 days to try all the “best” BBQ joints according to Google, but we did make it to Central BBQ and got a whopping half pound pulled pork sandwich that was topped with coleslaw….It was legit!
 We also tried some fried chicken at Gus’s World Famous Fried Chicken….not a huge fan of fried chicken, but it had good flavor and crunch.
 I would recommend both of these places.

 Where to go…

 Memphis definitely had a wide variety of activities to keep us busy.
 On our first full day in town, we went downtown and checked out the Peabody Hotel, a fancy historical hotel built in 1869 and home of the cute little Peabody Ducks.
 Twice a day the Peabody Hotel puts on a ceremony (literally with red carpet and ropes) to bring the ducks back and forth from the roof top to the fountain at the center of the hotel.
 They even have a special designated “duck elevator” that the ducks use.
 I could tell it was obviously a big deal.
 We got there about 5 minutes after the big shin-dig, so we missed it, but you can still take an elevator up to the roof of the hotel and get a bird’s eye view of Memphis.
 Pretty!